Explore FREE downloadable educational materials.

 Hepatitis B Quick Facts

 - Hepatitis B (HBV) is a viral infection that infects the liver and requires direct contact with infected blood or other body fluids for transmission.
-Most acute hepatitis B infections do not persist but if the infection lasts 6 months or longer, it could lead to chronic liver disease, liver cancer and death.
+Most acute hepatitis B infections last several weeks but, in some cases, they can last for up to 6 months.
+Individuals who recover from an acute hepatitis B infection and clear the virus are immune for life.
+If the infection lasts 6 months or longer and becomes chronic, it can lead to serious health problems including chronic liver disease, liver cancer, and death.

 Hepatitis B Vaccine

-- The primary reason that the CDC recommended hepatitis B vaccination for all newborns in the United States in 1991 is because public health officials and doctors could not persuade adults in high risk groups (primarily IV drug users and persons with multiple sexual partners) to get the vaccine. , ,
+- In 1991, the CDC recommended hepatitis B vaccination for all newborns in the U.S. because public health officials and doctors could not persuade adults in high risk groups (primarily IV drug users and persons with multiple sexual partners) to get the vaccine.

-- Despite hepatitis B affecting mainly adults (aged 20 to 50), by 2014, only 24.5 percent of U.S. adults over 19 years of age had received the vaccine.
-Further, only 60.7 percent of U.S. health care workers in 2014 had been vaccinated for hepatitis B.
+- Despite hepatitis B affecting mainly adults (aged 30 to 59), by 2018, only 30 percent of U.S. adults over 19 years of age had received the vaccine.
+Only 67.2 percent of U.S. health care workers in 2018 had been vaccinated for hepatitis B.

 Food & Drug Administration (FDA)